CARV-ICS-FORTH/XHC-OpenMPI/README.md

 Finally, the experiments that aid in the analysis of the cache coherency protocol follow.
 The `cache_eng` software is used for these experiments.
-The experiments are of two types: (1) ones demonstrating the coherence state transitions, and (2) ones that monitor different hardware performance monitoring events for different communication scenarios.
-More details about `cache_eng`, as well as about the two types, are available in README files inside the respective directories.
+The experiments are of two types: (1) experiments demonstrating the coherence state transitions, and (2) experiments that monitor hardware performance monitoring events for various communication scenarios.
+More details about cache_eng are available inside its directory.
+Additional information about these exeperiments is found inside the [coherency-protocol](coherency-protocol) directory.

 ### State transitions